 Easy hiking and biking can be found on the western side of the county at the Cumberland Valley Rail Trail.
 This 11-mile trail follows the abandoned railroad tracks from Shippensburg to Newville.
 The majority of the trail is a two-tread trail with grassy, hard-packed earth perfect for equestrians and packed stone dust for hikers and bikers.
-The trail also features interpretive signage detailing the agricultural and historic significance of the trail and surrounding lands.
+The trail also features interpretive signage detailing the agricultural and historical significance of the trail and surrounding lands.
 A one-mile section of the trail is also open in Carlisle at Allen Road.

-Find more relaxing hiking opportunities at the Cumberland County Hiker-Biker Trail located in the Pine Grove Furnace State Park.
-Entrances to the trail can be found at the beautiful Laurel and Fuller lakes and the 4-mile out and back trail is ideal for easy hiking and biking.
+Find more relaxing hiking opportunities on the Cumberland County Biker-Hiker Trail which winds through scenic Pine Grove Furnace State Park.
+Entrances to the trail can be found at the beautiful Laurel and Fuller Lakes and the 3-mile out-and-back trail is ideal for easy hiking and biking.

-Discover the scenic and laid-back hiking that LeTort Spring Run and Nature Trail has to offer in Carlisle.
+Discover tranquility along the LeTort Spring Run and Nature Trail in Carlisle.
 This 2-mile hike on a 6-foot wide crushed stone path follows one of the finest limestone trout streams in the country, LeTort Spring Run.
 The variety of habitats along the trail make it an ideal location for bird watching.

 To get your adrenaline pumping and for a real challenge, take on one of the more difficult hiking trails in Cumberland Valley.

 Sunset Rocks Trail’s rewarding 8.3 miles includes short climbs but leads to beautiful views and ruins of a top-secret World War II POW camp.
 This trail takes you through the Michaux State Forest for opportunities to see an assortment of plant, tree and wildlife species.
 Download the Camp Michaux Walking Tour for more information.
 NOTE: There is a short section of two-handed climbing over boulders.